xenit-eu/helm-alfresco/README.md

 * Description: if `solr.autoBackup.enabled` is true then a cron job will be created that will curl this url

+#### `solr.autoBackup.image.registry`
+* Required: false
+* Default: `docker.io`
+* Description: The registry where the Docker image for the automatically Solr backup can be found in.

+#### `solr.autoBackup.image.repository`
+* Required: false
+* Default: `curlimages/curl`
+* Description: The repository of the Docker image for the automatically Solr backup that will be used.

+#### `solr.autoBackup.image.digest`
+* Required: false
+* Default: `sha256:4026b29997dc7c823b51c164b71e2b51e0fd95cce4601f78202c513d97da2922`
+* Description: The digest of the Docker image for the automatically Solr backup that will be used.
+  Note: this is a digest.
+Using tags is not supported here.

 #### `solr.readinessProbe.enabled`

 * Required: false